CVHub520/X-AnyLabeling/docs/en/user_guide.md

   <img src="../../assets/resources/information.png" alt="Information">
 </p>

-In the top menu bar, users can click on **Help** -> **Version Information** to view detailed information about the current version, including version number and runtime environment.
+In the top menu bar, users can click on **Help** -> **Information** to view detailed information about the current version, including version number and runtime environment.

 ### 6.2 Setting Software Language